JuliaPlots/PlotDocs.jl/docs/src/backends.md

 Backends are the lifeblood of Plots, and the diversity between features, approaches, and strengths/weaknesses was one of the primary reasons that I started this package.

 For those who haven't had the pleasure of hacking on 15 different plotting APIs: First, consider yourself lucky.
 However, you will probably have a hard time choosing the right backend for your task at hand.
-This document is meant to be a guide and introduction to making that choice.
+This document is meant to be a guide and introduction to make that choice.

 # At a glance

-My favorites: GR for speed, Plotly(JS) for interactivity, PyPlot otherwise.
+My favorites: GR for speed, Plotly(JS) for interactivity, and PyPlot otherwise.

-If you require... | ... then use...
+If you require... | then use...
 ----------------- | -----------------
 features          | PyPlot, Plotly(JS), GR
 speed             | GR, InspectDR, Gaston interactivity     | Plotly(JS), PyPlot, InspectDR beauty            | Plotly(JS), PGFPlots/ PGFPlotsX
-REPL Plotting     | UnicodePlots
+REPL plotting     | UnicodePlots
 3D plots          | PyPlot, GR, Plotly(JS), Gaston
-a GUI Window      | GR, PyPlot, PlotlyJS, InspectDR a small footprint | UnicodePlots, Plotly backend stability | Gaston plot+data -> `.hdf5` file | HDF5
+a GUI window      | GR, PyPlot, PlotlyJS, InspectDR a small footprint | UnicodePlots, Plotly backend stability | Gaston plot+data -> `.hdf5` file | HDF5

-Of course nothing in life is that simple.
+Of course this list is rather subjective and nothing in life is that simple.
 Likely there are subtle tradeoffs between backends, long hidden bugs, and more excitement.
 Don't be shy to try out something new!

 ---

 ## [GR](https://github.com/jheinen/GR.jl)

+The default backend.
 Super fast with lots of plot types.
 Still actively developed and improving daily.

 ```@example backends
 gr(); backendplot() # hide